 From guides for beginners to personal memoirs and recipes, there’s something hygge for everyone here.

 5 Favourite Books About Hygge

-1. The Little Book of Hygge: Danish Secrets to Happy Living, by Meik Wiking
+1. The Little Book of Hygge: The Danish Way to Live Well, by Meik Wiking

-Hygge gives us the language, the objective and the methods for planning and preserving happiness – and for getting a little bit of it every day.
+Hygge gives us the language, the objective and the methods for planning and preserving happiness – and for getting a little bit of it every day.– Meik Wiking

 This is a great introductory book to the concept of hygge.
 Along with original research, it contains recipes and lots of practical ideas to help you to incorporate hygge into your life.